ibm-cloud-docs/speech-to-text/faq-pricing.md

 # Pricing FAQs
 {: #faq-pricing}

+## What is the price for using the {{site.data.keyword.speechtotextshort}} Lite plan?
+{: #faq-pricing-zero}
+{: faq}

+The Lite plan lets you get started with 500 minutes per month of speech recognition at no cost.
+The Lite plan does not provide access to the service's customization interfaces.
+For more information, see the [pricing page](https://www.ibm.com/cloud/watson-speech-to-text/pricing){: external} for the {{site.data.keyword.speechtotextshort}} service.

-## What is the price for using the {{site.data.keyword.speechtotextshort}} standard service?
+## What is the price for using the {{site.data.keyword.speechtotextshort}} Standard plan?
 {: #faq-pricing-one}
 {: faq}

-The {{site.data.keyword.speechtotextshort}} service is priced at $0.02 (USD) per minute of speech that you recognize.
+The Standard pricing plan is priced at $0.02 (USD) per minute of speech that you recognize.
 This price applies to use of both broadband and narrowband models.
+The plan uses a tiered pricing model, and it allows you to use the customization interfaces at an additional charge.
 For more information, see the [pricing page](https://www.ibm.com/cloud/watson-speech-to-text/pricing){: external} for the {{site.data.keyword.speechtotextshort}} service.

 ## What does "pricing per minute" mean?
 {: #faq-pricing-two}